teambit/docs/docs/getting-started/01-what-is-bit.md

 Bit’s workspace helps developers build projects in a modular way, so each component is independently developed, tested, built, versioned, and published.
 All components and dependencies are managed in a simple harmonic “monolith-like” developer experience.

 Bit’s cloud platform helps teams collaborate on components and build together.
 Organizations can distribute web development into autonomous teams that build apps/features in decoupled codebases.
 All teams can easily share components, collaborate, and integrate with each other.
-Each team can develop and release components autonomously, while the organization gets tools to standardize and collaborate on components across teams and projects.
+Each team can develop and release components autonomously, and get tools to standardize and manage components across teams and projects.

 **Bit is used by thousands of teams**, including some of the world’s best tech organizations whose products you use every day.
 Join us to build better web applications faster together too.